1. What is AI X-Risk?

 • Interpretability (XAI): Understanding 'why'.

-• Capabilities / Evaluations: Testing what AI can do.
+• Capabilities / Evals: Testing AI abilities.

-• Deceptive Alignment: AI hiding true intentions.
+• Deceptive Alignment: Hidden intentions.

-• Compute Governance: Controlling training resources.
+• Compute Governance: Regulating resources.

-• Responsible Scaling: Careful development.
+• Responsible Scaling: Cautious development.

-• Red Teaming: Adversarial testing.
+• Red Teaming: Stress-testing AI.

 4. Potential Risk Scenarios